deltachat/deltachat-pages/_posts/2020-11-05-android-update.md

 ## From the machine room

-As [you might know](2019-05-08-xyiv#the-coming-delta-chat-rustocalypse), all Delta Chat platforms share the same _core library_. that takes care of the **_really_ hard stuff** - crypto, network, protocols, database.
-You get the idea.
+As [you might know](2019-05-08-xyiv#the-coming-delta-chat-rustocalypse), all Delta Chat platforms share the same _core library_ that takes care of the **_really_ hard stuff:**
+Crypto, network, protocols, database - you get the idea.

 <img src="../assets/blog/2020-11-machine-room.jpg" width="330" style="float: right; clear:both; margin-left:1em; margin-bottom:.2em;" alt="" />
-Changes int the core are not directly visible to the user.
+Changes in the core are not directly visible to the user.
-It is more like that: If you do not notice the core, it does **the best job it can do.**
+It is more like that:
+If you do not notice the core, it does **the best job it can do.**

 One example:
 When you set up a **new account**